GetAwayCoxn/Luashitacast-Profiles/README.md

 There are a couple basic settings in the gcinclude file that are detailed in the comments at the top of that file.
 Also each job lua has the minimum require sets to function properly, if you are unsure if you want or need to use a particular set just leave that set empty and do not simply delete it completely or you will get errors.

 Some of the things that my profiles will do is automatically equip idle regen or refresh gear below a predefined (in the gcinclude file) % amount.
 The same can be done with DT gear or Pet DT gear as well.
+It will also auto cancel stoneskin for spell casting and jig.
+It will also lock in various rings for use such as tele/warp/exp rings.

 ### Some of the commands you can use in game: